Routing

 - If automatic arrival detection doesn’t suit your workflow (due to large geofences or close stops), you can configure manual arrive/depart in the Samsara Dashboard.

-- Create Addresses for all major customer locations in Samsara.
+- Create an addresses for all major customer locations in Samsara.

 - Create a route referencing those addresses.